sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

      ssh -v -X username@hostname

-     ##[MPT:  insert image: terminal-comet-login.jpgl ]
+[//]: # ( MPT:  insert image: terminal-comet-login.jpgl )

+## Windows users
-## Windows users will need to run an X Server and an ssh-like client.
-[Cygwin](https://www.cygwin.com) provides a comprehensive Linux-like environment and an X server (Cygwin/X)
+Windows users will need to run an X Server and an ssh-like client.
+[Cygwin](https://www.cygwin.com) provides a comprehensive Linux-like environment and an X server (Cygwin/X).
+Note that Putty will not work for direct access to Comet, it is only used for file transfers.
+For download and installation instructions, see:

 * http://www.cygwin.com/
 * http://x.cygwin.com/